History & Evolution of Big Cat Rescue

 By: Carole Baskin, Founder of Big Cat Rescue

 Animal abusers hate us because we are the leading sanctuary dedicated to ending the abuse at its root by banning the private possession of exotic cats.
 These big cat abusers make up lies or twist the truth to make people think that we breed, buy, sell and allow public contact (just like they still do).
 We never bred lions or tigers.
 Our first kitten was born in 1994 and we stopped breeding in 1997.
 There were a couple of accidents, from old cats and hybrids we didn’t think were fertile, but the very last cat born here was a leopard cat in 2001.
 His parents were both in their late teens and thought to be too old to breed.
-As of 2015 we have rescued more than 200 exotic cats.
-We have 13 who were born here.
+As of 2023 we have rescued more than 230 exotic cats, plus we have successfully rescued, rehabbed and released 55 native bobcats.
+We only ever had 13 wildcats who were born here.
+The last of those born here to pass on was Running Bear Bobcat in 2022.

 We stopped allowing public contact in 2003.
 We had only allowed public contact to show people, who thought they wanted a wild cat as a pet, that all the cat wants to do is pee on you.
 The sharing of those photos online didn’t get across that same message, so we stopped it.
 We stopped allowing our staff to touch the cats in 2004 because it is dangerous and sends a bad message.
 Sadly, many sanctuaries that are otherwise pretty good, still like to show off that way and we think it hurts our efforts to stop public contact.